mehrdad-es/Amazon-But-Better/readme.md

 ## Intro
 Amazon started out with selling books.
 However, searching books on Amazon is tedious and inaccurate if you don't know what you are exactly looking for. **Why not make it faster and easier with LLMs:)**.
-This chatbot's context is based on all the Kindle ebooks found in the biography section of amazon.ca .
+This chatbot's context is based on all the non-sponsored Kindle ebooks found in the biography section of amazon.ca (1195 items).

 **check out the FREE chatbot here:** https://huggingface.co/spaces/mehrdad-es/Amazon-But-Better